 - We want to promote you, so be sure to include links to your website and your social media accounts.

 - Articles and photos must be submitted via email.
 Wait for our “OK to submit” and we will tell you which email to use.

 - Submit photos and text as individual, separate files.
 NOT as one single document.

 - Article can be in Word or HTML.

 - We prefer email, as Google Drive and Dropbox do not always cooperate.
 (If file size is an issue, multiple emails are fine.)

-- For security reasons, DO NOT zip files before sending.
+- For security reasons, please DO NOT zip files before sending.

 Note to DMOs, tour companies, travel agencies, content mills, et al.

 We would like to help you promote your destination, product or business.
 HOWEVER, we regret that we are unable to provide free publicity to businesses.
 As We Saw It is a business, just like yours, and should be treated as such.
 We deserve adequate financial compensation for publicizing your destination, website, or service.

 Because some unscrupulous marketers are known to use devious tactics to get a backlink, our policy is to carefully check websites and social media to ensure compliance.
 If you submit an unsolicited manuscript, thank you very much for the free content.
 We reserve the right to edit and publish unsolicited articles with all external links and authorship removed.